The Battle of Cross Keys - June 8, 1862

 American Battlefield Trust’s map of the Battle of Cross Keys

-Moving up the Shenandoah Valley in pursuit of Jackson’s army, Maj.
+Moving up the Shenandoah Valley in pursuit of Maj.
+Gen. Thomas J. “Stonewall” Jackson’s army, Maj.
 Gen. John C. Frémont’s army encountered Maj.
 Gen. Richard S. Ewell’s division at Cross Keys on June 8.
 Brig.
-Gen. Julius Stahel’s brigade, attacking on the Union left, was stunned by a surprise volley from Trimble’s command and driven back in confusion.
-After feeling out other parts of the Confederate line, Frémont withdrew to the Keezletown Road under protection of his batteries.
-The next day, Trimble’s and Patton’s brigades held Frémont at bay, while the rest of Ewell’s force crossed the river to assist in the defeat of Brig.
-Gen. E. Tyler's command at Port Republic.
+Gen. Julius Stahel’s brigade, attacking on the Union left, was stunned by a surprise volley from Brig.
+Gen. Isaac Trimble’s command and driven back.
+Ewell’s line on the high ground above Mill Creek was supported with artillery batteries.
+After feeling out other parts of the Confederate line with uncoordinated attacks, Frémont withdrew.
+The next day, Trimble’s brigade held Frémont at bay, while the rest of Ewell’s force crossed the river to assist in the defeat of Union forces at nearby Port Republic.